 How YWAF works

 Our main source of income comes from the team that work at Glastonbury Festival, giving out Bags for Life at the entry gates and with various stewarding jobs.
-In 2015 we received £4,000 for our efforts!
+In 2019 we received just under £4,500 for our efforts!
 We also try to have a presence at Collett Day with our fund-raising stall, help with collecting at Shepton Mallet Carnival and our Every Penny Counts appeal raises several hundred each year, where people donate their loose change to us in a jam jar!

 The foundations of the Trust lie within the Christian faith and each of the trustees are motivated by this to care for people in distress and difficulty - to be the hands and feet of Jesus - to bring the compassion of God into people's lives.

 After living abroad as a child due to my Father being in the Armed Forces, my family settled in Wells and I have raised two children who have both long flown the nest.

 I started working for YMCA Mendip in 1994 as an Advice Worker and soon took on a Management role helping to develop services.
 A few years on I was appointed as Chief Executive; a role that provided me wonderful opportunity to shape and develop services for young people and the not so young in housing, support and youth work.
 I consider it a privilege to have worked with and for vulnerable people in my community and lead the organisation through the highs and lows of a charitable business although, overwhelmingly, the highs outweighed the lows!
 I have a deep concern for those in this community, who are isolated, disconnected and vulnerable and am passionate about the work of voluntary and community groups who are critical in the work to change lives and to enable a brighter future .
 In 2019 I finally plucked up the courage to leave the security and comfort of the YMCA to become a Foster Carer, a role I am finding both rewarding and challenging in equal measure.